alberto56/vagrant-jenkins/README.md

     127.0.0.1 mysite.jenkins

-In your sites/default/settings.php, make sure the base URL is set correctly to be accessible to the VM.
+Log back in as the Jenkins user, go to your workspace, and in your sites/default/settings.php, make sure the base URL is set correctly to be accessible to the VM.
 So your line will look like:

     $base_url = 'http://mysite.jenkins';  // NO trailing slash!